davidgonmar/BALF/README.md

 Most scripts usage can be identified from the name.
 They generally also include a header with a brief description of their purpose.

+### Other Works Data
+For comparison with other works, we either extracted the data from plots in the corresponding papers, or used data provided in tables.
+As we value transparency, we provide additional information in `./other-works-results.md`.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (TODO: add when ready).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.